Lomatia myricoides

+Lomatia myricoides, commonly known as river lomatia, mountain beech or long-leaf lomatia, is a species of flowering plant in the family Proteaceae and is endemic to south-eastern Australia.
+It is a shrub or small tree with simple, linear leaves, groups of white, cream-coloured or greenish-yellow flowers, and dark greyish-brown follicles.

 Description

 Lomatia myricoides grows as a woody shrub or small tree, reaching 2–5 m high, or rarely up to 8 m high.
-The leaves are lance-shaped or oblong, 50–200 mm long and 5–20 mm wide and have a pointed apex.
+The leaves are usually linear, sometimes lance-shaped or oblong, 50–200 mm long and 5–20 mm wide and have a pointed apex.
 They are glabrous and the leaf edges may be straight or adorned with several serrations.
 The flowers grow in groups in leaf axils, the groups 50–100 mm long and usually shorter than the leaves.
-The flowers are white or cream in colour, though pink-tinged flowers have been recorded.
+The flowers are white, cream or greenish-yellow.
+Flowering occurs from December to February, and the fruits are follicles 25–35 mm long containing winged seeds.

 Taxonomy

-German botanist Karl Friedrich von Gaertner first described this species as Embothrium myricoides in 1807.
+German botanist Karl Friedrich von Gaertner first described this species in 1807 as Embothrium myricoides in his Supplementum Carpologicae.
 At the time, Embothrium was a wastebasket taxon to which many proteaceae were assigned.
 It was given its current binomial name by Karel Domin in 1921.
 The species name comes from the resemblance of the leaves to those of the genus Myrica.
 (The suffix -oides means "likeness" in Latin.)
 Common names include river lomatia, mountain beech and long-leaf lomatia.

 Hybrids have been recorded with tree lomatia (Lomatia fraseri) on the Southern Tablelands, with native holly (L. ilicifolia) on the New South Wales south coast, and with crinkle bush (L. silaifolia) on the New South Wales Central Coast and Central Tablelands.
 Analysis of chloroplast DNA showed that there is extensive hybridization between the five species (L. arborescens, L. fraseri, L. ilicifolia, L. myricoides and L. silaifolia) of mainland southeastern Australia, though each is distinct enough to warrant species status.